GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/add-manifest/index.md

 a smooth transition from the splash screen to your app.

 Chrome will choose the icon that closely matches the device resolution for the device.
-Providing a 192px and a 512px icon is sufficient for most cases, but you can provide additional icons for pixel perfection.
+Providing 192px and 512px icons is sufficient for most cases, but you can provide additional icons for pixel perfection.

 <div class="w-clearfix">&nbsp;</div>